descostesn/installgitbook/README.md

 ## Set up a gulp task to publish to GitHub Pages

-If the command below does not work, try running it with sudo:
+If the command below does not work, try running it with sudo.
+Just press enter to all questions, this will create a package.json file:

 ```
-yarn init
+yarn init  ## or 'sudo yarn init' if this does not work
 ```